faeezshaikh/SCommerce/README.md

 2. She signs in with any of the popular Web Identity Providers (Google, Amazon, Facebook, Github)
 3. Once logged in, she creates a new ‘Agreement’ inside the app.
 4. For creating a new Agreement, Alice has to enter the following details:
-	a.
-Account address (public key) of Bob (the party with which Alice is entering into an agreement).
+   *Account address (public key) of Bob (the party with which Alice is entering into an agreement).
-	b.
-Account address (public key) of Bob (the party with which Alice is entering into an agreement).
+   *Account address (public key) of Bob (the party with which Alice is entering into an agreement).
-	c.
-Account address (public key) of Bob (the party with which Alice is entering into an agreement).
+   *Account address (public key) of Bob (the party with which Alice is entering into an agreement).
 ⋅⋅⋅⋅* Account address (public key) of Bob (the party with which Alice is entering into an agreement).

 	*The ‘Declared Value’ (the escrow amount)